 Mass Media as a Geopolitical Force-Multiplier

 By associating the story with a sports icon, Newsweek breached the literacy barrier common to less developed nations (54% in Pakistan).
-As the story spread by word-of-mouth, this provocation reached tens of millions among the illiterate as well as sports fans of younger age for whom extreme reactions come more readily.
+As the story spread by word-of-mouth, this provocation reached tens of millions among the illiterate as well as sports fans of a younger age for whom extreme reactions come more readily.

 Formerly a Musharaff supporter and anti-corruption crusader, Khan had become an outspoken critic of U.S. forces in Afghanistan and Iraq.
-By appropriating the Khan “brand,” Newsweek assured the global reach of this provocation as a pop culture star’s celebrity gained traction for a story guaranteed to prove troublesome for the U.S.-Pakistan alliance.
+By appropriating the Khan brand, Newsweek assured the global reach of this provocation as a pop culture star’s celebrity gained traction for a story guaranteed to prove troublesome for the U.S.-Pakistan alliance.

 The timing of this provocation also addressed a key strategic need for Israel.
-Initial response to the April 30th article was muted.
+The initial response to the April 30th article was muted.
 The May 6th press conference overlapped a critical May 4th news cycle when U.S. Defense Department analyst Lawrence Franklin appeared in a U.S. District Court outside Washington where he was charged with leaking to the Israel lobby classified Pentagon materials on Iran.

-Whether appropriating Colin Powell’s integrity or Imran Khan’s celebrity, such “associative” weaponry works the same: the power of association is deployed by ithose adept at manipulating thought and emotion in order to influence behavior and shape policy in plain sight.
+Whether appropriating Colin Powell’s integrity or Imran Khan’s celebrity, such “associative” weaponry works the same: the power of association is deployed by those adept at manipulating thought and emotion to influence behavior and shape policy in plain sight.
 Such operations are commonplace for those skilled at waging war by way of deception—the motto of the Israeli Mossad, the intelligence and foreign operations arm of the Jewish state.

-The U.S. continues this perilous relationship only at great risk.
+The U.S. continues this perilous relationship at great risk.
 Any nation that views this enclave as a legitimate sovereign state only further enables this trans-generational treachery.